MicrosoftDocs/azure-reference-other/studio-module-reference/median-filter.md

      Use the column selector to specify which columns of the dataset to which the filter should be applied.
 By default, the [Apply Filter](apply-filter.md) module will use the filter for all selected numeric columns.

 4. Run the experiment.

-     At that point, the following operations are applied to the selected columns:
+The following operations are applied to the selected columns:

-    -   For each set of values included in the window or mask, the filter algorithm computes the median.
+    + For each set of values included in the window or mask, the filter algorithm computes the median.

-    -   The current (or index) value is replaced with the median value.
+    + The current (or index) value is replaced with the median value.

 ## Examples

- For examples of how filters are used in machine learning, see this experiment in the [Cortan Analytics Gallery](http://gallery.cortanaintelligence.com):
+For examples of how filters are used in machine learning, see this experiment in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

--   The [Filters](http://go.microsoft.com/fwlink/?LinkId=525732) sample demonstrates all filter types, using an engineered waveform dataset for illustration.
+-  [Filters](http://go.microsoft.com/fwlink/?LinkId=525732): This experiment demonstrates all filter types, using an engineered waveform dataset.

-## Technical Notes
+## Technical notes

+This section contains implementation details, tips, and answers to frequently asked questions.

+### Implementation details

 Each entry in the output signal is equal to the median of the entries in a subset (mask) of the input signal, and centered at the corresponding index.
 The mask size should be an odd, positive-valued integer.

 If you provide this method with an even-valued mask size, it is reduced by one.
 For example, given m=2q+1, the filter is defined as:

  yi =median[{xi-q,…, xi+q}]